DaoCloud/DaoCloud-docs/docs/en/docs/kairship/instance/add.md

 3. When selecting the management cluster for installing the multicloud instance, it is recommended to use a cluster that is functioning normally and has a storage class (SC) installed, ensuring sufficient storage volume space.
    Otherwise, the installation may fail.
-If failure occurs, you can check the cause in the corresponding management cluster.
-Follow these steps to troubleshoot:
+If failure occurs, follow these steps to troubleshoot:

     - In the management cluster's StatefulSets page, confirm the running status of __etcd__.